-Consolidated total liabilities of the Group increased by P1,205.67 million due to the following significant movements in the accounts:
+Consolidated total liabilities of the Group increased by P856.82 million due to the following significant movements in the accounts:

-8. Trade and other payables
+10. Trade and other payables

-Trade and other payables went down by P192.51 million which is mainly attributable to FEU, Far Eastern College-Silang, Inc. (FECSI or FEU Cavite) and FEU Alabang.
-For FEU, there are significant decreases in payable to suppliers, dividends payable, withholding taxes payable and various accrued expenses due to the settlement of the said liabilities.
-Moreover, there was significant decrease in payables of FECSI and FEU Alabang due to the settlement of accounts payable and payment of construction progress billings, respectively.
+Trade and other payables went down by P38.48 million which is mainly attributable to FEU's accounts, specifically due to significant decreases in payable to suppliers, dividends payable and various accrued expenses due to the settlement of the said liabilities.

-9. Interest-bearing loans
+11. Interest-bearing loans